The Growing Gains and Pains of Iterative Web Corpora Crawling: Insights from South Slavic CLASSLA-web 2.0 Corpora: Evolution of the Web between CLASSLA-web 1.0 and CLASSLA-web 2.0

 \subsubsection{URL Overlap as a Quick Insight into Content Overlap}

 In the previous section, we assessed the extent of overlapping content between two corpora using the MinHash algorithm to detect near-duplicate texts.
 Since this method is computationally intensive, we explore faster alternatives for gaining initial insights into content overlap.
-One potential indicator of degree of content overlap is the overlap of URLs of web pages from which the texts were collected, as this information is included in the metadata for each text.
+One potential indicator of the degree of content overlap is the overlap of URLs of web pages from which the texts were collected, as this information is included in the metadata for each text.
 Figure \ref{fig:linear-regression-plot} shows a correlation between the percentage of shared URLs and the percentage of shared texts across both corpora.
 This relationship, based on seven pairs of national CLASSLA-web 1.0 and 2.0 corpora (e.g., CLASSLA-web.hr 1.0 and CLASSLA-web.hr 2.0), is strong, with a Pearson correlation coefficient of 0.908 and a p-value of 0.0047.

 As shown in Figure \ref{fig:linear-regression-plot}, this correlation can be modelled using a weighted linear regression, implemented in the scikit-learn Python library\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html}}.
 The model was trained on URL and text overlap data from the seven CLASSLA-web 2.0 corpora, specifically their overlap with the corresponding CLASSLA-web 1.0 corpora.
-The weights were based on the normalized sizes of the CLASSLA-web 2.0 corpora.
-When tested on CLASSLA-web 1.0 data (i.e., the percentage of overlapping texts and URLs with version 2.0), the model's predictions deviate by 0.4--5 percentage points, and below 1.7 percentage points on larger corpora, namely Bulgarian, Croatian, Slovenian and Serbian.
+The weights were based on the normalised sizes of the CLASSLA-web 2.0 corpora.
+When tested on CLASSLA-web 1.0 data (i.e., the percentage of overlapping texts and URLs with version 2.0), the model's prediction errors are 0.4--5 percentage points, and below 1.7 percentage points on larger corpora, namely Bulgarian, Croatian, Slovenian and Serbian.
 On version 2.0, the error ranges from 0.15 to 4 points, with deviations of 1 point or less for the larger corpora.

-Equation \ref{eq:weighted-regression-function} shows the function derived from the regression model, which can be used to estimate the likely percentage of shared texts between two corpora (\textit{textOverlap}) based on the percentage of overlapping URLs (\textit{URLOverlap}).
+Equation \ref{eq:weighted-regression-function} shows the function derived from the regression model, which can be used to estimate the likely percentage (0-100) of shared texts between two corpora (\textit{textOverlap}) based on the percentage of overlapping URLs (\textit{URLOverlap}).
 This function offers a rough but useful approximation of content overlap between large web corpora, enabling quick comparisons when detecting near-duplicates directly would be too time-consuming or computationally expensive.